tdwg/website/conferences/2024/oral-presentations/index.md

 - Pre-recorded presentations should be saved as MP4 formatted files.
 - Please use a headset with a microphone for best quality audio.
 - If your recording includes you in the video, please ensure that your camera is at the level of your head.
 (If you are looking down at your computer and camera, we’re looking up your nose ;-/ ).
 - Upload at least a solid draft of your pre-recorded presentation to the relevant folder for your session by **19 August 2024**.
-The link to upload your session will be provided by email via MailChimp.
+  - The link to upload your session will be provided by email via Oxford Abstracts.
+  - See important instructions for [updating your file](#tip-update-file) without destroying the link or the file name.

 ### Uploading your slides & pre-recorded video